 - Fully awake and aware during the procedure

-- Minimal after-effects and recovery time
+- Minimal after-effects

 - Low cost compared to other sedation options